raspiblitz/raspiblitz/README.md

 ### Running behind Tor

-On setup you can now decide if you want to run your RaspiBlitz behind Tor or make your IP public to the lightning network.
+On setup you can now decide if you want to run your RaspiBlitz behind Tor or make your IP public to the Lightning Network.

 ![TOR](pictures/chooseTOR.png)

 Your IP can reveal your location (at least to a certain radius) to everyone and your internet provider has a record of your personal identity tied to your IP.
-When you choose to run behind the Tor network this personal data is much better protected.
-But running behind Tor reduces speed and might makes it more difficult to connect to you for other nodes or pairing other devices and apps to it.
+When you choose to run behind the Tor network, this personal data is much better protected.
+But running behind Tor reduces speed and might make it more difficult for you to connect to other nodes or pair other devices and apps to it.

 You can switch Tor off later on.
-Also you can switch Tor on also after the setup, but keep in mind that once running your node with your public IP leaves records on the internet connecting your lightning node id to your public IP.
+You can also switch Tor on after the setup, but keep in mind that once your node is running, your lightning node id can be connected to your public IP.

-After this the setup process will need some time and the user will see a lot of console outputs - just wait until its finished:
+After this, the setup process will need some time and the user will see a lot of console outputs - just wait until it is finished:

 ![SSH4](pictures/ssh4-scripts.png)